 Flame Treble & Bass Reverb, 1973 - An even rarer close cousin of the rare Selmer T&B 50R combo, made by Pat Nolan (ex-Selmer man).
 Imagine a blackface Bassman but with reverb and an amount of British character.
 About fifty watts with Bass and Normal channels and 2x12" vintage Celestion speakers.
-Orange covered amp with orange coloured Tele?
-Yes, great co-ordination!
+Orange covered amp with orange Tele?
+Yes, great colour co-ordination!

 Selmer Treble & Bass Compact 50R combo, 1973.
 All original, even including the plastic cover.
-Sort of related to the Flame combo above.The "compact" name is something of a misnomer, this one is bigger and heavier than that one!
+Sort of related to the Flame combo above.The "compact" name is something of a misnomer, this is bigger and heavier than that one!
 Anyway, it's the classic Selmer T&B head (with reverb) sharing a box with a pair of Celestion G12H greenbacks.